aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

     </ul>
 </div>

-Not to overlook the local resources at a facilitator's disposal, networks can also be internal to an institution and the facilitator should inquire about local groups or initiatives for faculty, staff and graduate student researchers.
+Not to overlook the local resources at a Facilitator's disposal, networks can also be internal to an institution and the Facilitator should inquire about local groups or initiatives for faculty, staff and graduate student researchers.
 These types of networks offer institutional knowledge exchange, both historical and contemporary,